atsushieno/augene-ng/README.md

 // not quite sure if this 127 works just as 127, you might need some multiplication 1	INSTRUMENTNAME "opn" CH0 @1 OPNPLUG OPNPLUG_PART\1_OPERATOR\1_LEVEL 127
 ```

+Wherever you have the same set of audio plugins installed on your system, you can generate the same set of macro definitions and therefore the MML should be compatible across environment, whereas the plugin unique IDs might be different.

 # Authoring Tips